amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![1.03^2.4](./figures/SlideRules/K&E4081-3/1.03^2.4.jpg)

 Sometimes, we get into a bit of a quandary.
 Say, we wish to compute $1.03^{9.2}$.
 We line up the $C$ scale's left-hand $1$ with the $LL_1$ scale's $1.03$.
 But now, the $C$ scale's $9.2$ has fallen off the right edge of the slide rule.
 What this indicates is that we have exceeded the upper limit of the $LL_1$ scale from whence we began, and have ventured onto the $LL_2$ scale.
 That means we must read the result on the $LL_2$ scale.
-In order to avoid going off the edge, we instead use the folded $$ scale.
+In order to avoid going off the edge, we instead use the folded $CF$ scale.

 To compute $1.03^{9.2}$, we manipulate the slide rule as follows: